networknitwits/APT/README.md

 If dependencies are not installed, run the above commands.
 Be sure to run sudo apt-get update prior to installing.

+You may also choose to use the install_dependencies.sh script to quickly check and install if necessary.

 Once all dependencies are installed, place apt.sh and config.sh into a directory.
 Set scripts to be executable.
 APT requires root access to run and must be owned by the root user.
 Place images folder in a directory, open config.sh in a text editor to point to the images paths.

 Configuring: